LHAC/LHAC/README.markdown

 ## on linux this should be $(MATLAB_ROOT)/bin/glnxa64
 MATLAB_LINK = $(MATLAB_ROOT)/bin/maci64
 ```
+> Note that building command line tool (.cmd) with _openBLAS_ or _Accelerate BLAS_ does not require installing MATLAB

 Run the provided Makefile from command line with optional arguments.
 For example,
 * make mex file (.mexa64) on Linux and link to the MATLAB _BLAS_ library
 ```bash